woman staring at red light therapy panel from a distance away

 TL;DR

-- For most panel-based devices, the recommended distance is 10 to 30 cm (4 to 12 inches).
+• For most panel-based devices, the recommended distance is 10 to 30cm.
 This range delivers irradiance within the therapeutic window for the majority of applications.

 Distance is one of the most practical questions in red light therapy, and also one of the most misunderstood.
 The frequently repeated advice to stay 6 inches from your device made sense for the first generation of panels that came to market.
 It does not universally apply to modern high-irradiance devices, and it certainly does not apply to wearable or contact-based devices at all.